brendancooley/gangs/gangs.md

 3. Select $\hat{J}$ using Equation \ref{eq:hatJ}.

 In practice, we repeat this algorithm many times and choose the most frequent value for $\hat{J}$ as our estimate.

-An alternative set of approaches to estimating $J$ exploit the intuition discussed in the preceding subsection regarding the eigenvalues of $\tilde{A} - \text{diag}(\tilde{A})$.
-As $T \rightarrow \infty$, the eigenvalues associated with noise shrink toward zero while those associated with clusters remain positive.
-This generates a "eigengap" between the eigenvectors associated with true clusters and those associated with noise. @Ahn2013 investigate this inuition and construct an estimator for the number of factors in a similar class of models.
-In the next section, we show that this "eigengap" presents near our estimate for $\hat{J}$, consistent with this intuition.

 # Results